antonk52/webdevandstuff/wiki/flow-to-typescript-notes.md

 ---
 tags: [flow, typescript]
+title: Flow to typescript migration notes
 ---

-# Flow to typescript migration notes

 Core difference to note when switching from flow type system to typescript.
 I've been mainly using flow v0.83, if you used newer versions your experience may vary.